-Gorlin Syndrome, also known as nevoid basal cell carcinoma syndrome, is a genetic disease caused by a mutation in the PTCH1 gene leading to abherrant hedgehog signaling.
+Gorlin syndrome, also known as nevoid basal cell carcinoma syndrome, is a serious rare life-long genetic disease caused by a mutation in the PTCH1 gene leading to abherrant hedgehog signaling.
 Recurrent basal cell carcinomas (BCCs) are a hallmark of this disease.
-Individuals with Gorlin syndrome can develop hundreds of Basal Cell Carcinomas (BCCs), oftentimes beginning in childhood.
+Individuals with Gorlin syndrome can develop hundreds or even thousands of Basal Cell Carcinomas (BCCs), oftentimes beginning in childhood.
 BCCs are a malignant skin cancer requiring repeated and potentially disfiguring surgical removal for patients with Gorlin syndrome.
 Gorlin syndrome affects an estimated 11,000 people in the United States.

 Palvella initiated internal research efforts on the potential for QTORINTM rapamycin 3.9% in Gorlin syndrome in 2017.
-QTORIN™ rapamycin 3.9% is a novel targeted topical therapy designed to inhibit mTOR, a pathway that has been implicated in tumor formation by multiple studies¹.
-By targeting a novel pathway, this new approach aims to avoid some of the limitations of current approaches, such as resistance and recurrence.
-In 2018, a landmark study confirmed that the mTOR pathway is involved in BCC tumorigenesis in Gorlin Syndrome².
-Palvella plans to initiate a Phase 2b Clinical Trial in 2021 investigating the potential of PTX-022 (QTORIN™ rapamycin) for the prevention of Basal Cell Carcinomas associated with Gorlin Syndrome.
+QTORIN™ rapamycin 3.9% is a novel targeted topical therapy designed to inhibit mTOR.
+The mTOR pathway has been shown as a major driver of BCC tumorigenesis in scientific research¹,2.
+This approach aims to avoid some of the limitations of the direct hedgehog inhibitors, such as resistance and recurrence.
+Palvella is executing a phase 2b clinical study investigating the potential of QTORIN™ rapamycin 3.9% for the prevention of Basal Cell Carcinomas associated with Gorlin syndrome.

 Hua, H., Kong, Q., Zhang, H. et al. Targeting mTOR for cancer therapy.
 J Hematol Oncol 12, 71 (2019) doi:10.1186/s13045-019-0754-1